 To personalize your customer experiences, you need to know as much as possible about your prospects, their issues, needs, and interests, and implement this knowledge into your marketing and sales strategies.

 In other words, what you need is big data, that is, vast and diverse sets of data which you then also have to process, analyze, structure, and make sense of.
-This data can refer to information from Twitter feeds, explainer videos, webpages, video interviews, video editors, mobile apps or audio recordings, among many other sources and formats.
+This data can refer to information from Twitter feeds, explainer videos, webpages, video interviews, video editors, session recordings, mobile apps or audio recordings, among many other sources and formats.

 A couple of years ago, it was virtually impossible to store and process such huge volumes of data, but today, the latest analytics tools allow you to handle these vast amounts of unstructured data and use them to get to know your customers better and tailor your offer to best fit their needs.

 How to Collect Customer Data?

 Although GDPR has introduced limitations when it comes to collecting and using personal and sensitive information, there are numerous effective methods to obtain these valuable insights and still comply with regulations.

 - Incentivize your customers.
 It’s a good idea to offer your prospects a discount or additional features for free, in exchange for their first name, birthday, preferred communication channel, phone number, and list of products they’re interested in.